kelkalot/AMSS-workshop/README.md

 Authors are invited to submit their original contributions before the deadline following the conference submission guidelines.
 Each contribution must be prepared following the ACM two-column format, and should not exceed the length of 6 (six) Letter-sized pages.
 For detailed instructions, please visit the conference homepage.
 (URL to be added)

 Paper submission guidelines
 Please follow the description at the conference web page.
-(URL to be added)

-Important dates: Tba.

 Chairs: